panzerdp/dmitripavlutin.com/content/posts/069-best-practices-modules/index.md

 Worse, the editor doesn't provide autocomplete suggestions of the class name being imported.

-I've concluded that the default export doesn't give visible benefits.
-Then I've tried switching to named exports.
+I concluded that the default export doesn't give visible benefits.
+Then I've switched to named exports.

 Let's change `greeter` module to namely export the `Greeter` class: